Sodiq179/Exploring-Hugging-Face-Models/Chapter 2/README.md

 ## What happens in the pipe line function [Sentiment-Analysis]?
-This sections involves the breakdoen of what happens in the pipeline function for a sentiment analysis use case.
+This sections involves the breakdown of what happens in the pipeline function for a sentiment analysis use case.

 ```python
 from transformers import pipeline